Manage Batch resources with Azure CLI

 The examples listed in the Sample shell scripts section show how to log into your Batch account with the Azure CLI using both Azure AD and Shared Key.

-You can use the Azure CLI to run Batch jobs end-to-end without writing code.
-Batch template files support creating pools, jobs, and tasks with the Azure CLI.
-You can also use the Azure CLI to upload job input files to the Azure Storage account associated with the Batch account, and download job output files from it.
-For more information, see Use Azure Batch CLI Templates and File Transfer (Preview).
+By installing the Azure Batch CLI extension, you can use the Azure CLI to run Batch jobs end-to-end without writing code.
+Batch commands supported by the extension allow you to use JSON templates to create pools, jobs, and tasks with the Azure CLI.
+You can also use the extension CLI commands to upload job input files to the Azure Storage account associated with the Batch account, and download job output files from it.
+For more information, see Use Azure Batch CLI templates and file transfer.

-The sample scripts listed in the following table show how to use Azure CLI commands with the Batch service and Batch Management service to accomplish common tasks.
-These sample scripts cover many of the commands available in the Azure CLI for Batch.
+See the CLI script examples for Batch to accomplish common tasks.
+These examples cover many of the commands available in the Azure CLI for Batch to create and manage accounts, pools, jobs, and tasks.

 JSON files for resource creation